 As long as you are enrolled in EventPay, planners will have the opportunity to process payments to you through The Bash.
 We highly recommend being opted into accepting both deposit and balance payments.
-You can opt to have client payments go directly into your bank account (checking account) or a debit card.
+You can opt to have client payments go directly into your bank account (checking account).
 Payments are deposited to you in as fast as 2 business days.
 Please note that we do not automatically send out payment requests for deposit or balance payments (unless the deposit is listed as due at the time of booking); however, our team is always happy to support you and can send a payment reminder with a link to process payment to the client at your request.
 Learn how we recommend how to discuss tipping etiquette with clients.

 10. Collect Review

 One day after the event, the client will automatically receive an email prompting them to leave you a review.
 They will receive another email alert 14 days after the event date if they have not yet posted a review.
 Vendors will also have the opportunity to send a review reminder email within their Member Control Panel 7 days after the event.
 When you receive a review, you will be notified via email and it will be posted to your profile page.
 From there, you can reorder and respond to your reviews!
 Learn more about receiving and requesting reviews.

 Our member blog is the best resource for more details and articles on the lead management and booking process.
 Plus, you can always contact our Account Services team with questions or for assistance at email@example.com.

 YOU MAY ALSO LIKE